daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 \tag{2} \label{2}
 $$

-MF models are fairly resilient to sparsity but when it spills over roughly $99.5\%$, it can become problematic.
+MF models are fairly resilient but extreme sparsity can become problematic.
 In those cases, researchers tend to either subsample (users and / or items) in such a way that some amount of coverage is guaranteed and / or collect multi-channel interaction data (presumably of lower user-item affinity) from other implicit data sources, e.g., time-on-page.
-The authors of the famous Neural Collaborative Filtering ([NCF]) model reported sparsity of $99.73\%$ on their Pinterest dataset, so they subsampled users based on interactions.
+Even after applying user subsampling, authors of the noteworthy Neural Collaborative Filtering ([NCF]) paper reported a sparsity of $99.73\%$ on Pinterest data.

 > The original data is very large but highly sparse.
 For example, over 20% of users have only one pin, making it difficult